mnkhouri/node-gbfs-client/README.md

 - Returns a promise for a JSON object with system information.
 See the [GBFS system information spec](https://github.com/NABSA/gbfs/blob/master/gbfs.md#system_informationjson) for a list of the JSON fields.

-### gbfsClient.stations()
+### gbfsClient.stationInfo()

+- `stationId`: optional id for a specific station.
+If this parameter is not provided, an array of info for all stations will be returned.
-- Returns a promise for a JSON array with station information for all stations.
+- Returns a promise for a JSON object with station information for one or all stations.
 See the [GBFS station information spec](https://github.com/NABSA/gbfs/blob/master/gbfs.md#station_informationjson) for a list of the JSON fields.

 ### gbfsClient.stationStatus(_stationId_)